 Hemerocallis 'Siloam Tiny Tim'

-- Blue/Purple blend with dark-purple eye-zone and green throat
+- Blue-purple blend with a dark purple, smoky-blue eyezone and green throat

 Genus Overview: Hemerocallis

 Common Name: Daylily

 Growing and Maintenance Tips:

 - Grow best in an average to moist, well-drained soil, in full sun.Tolerates partial shade (especially darker cultivars) in the hottest part of the day.
 Tolerant of a wide range of soils.

 - Diploids: Daylilies with 2 sets of chromosomes.
 Usually faster growing, producing more "grassy" growth and everblooming types.

 - Tetraploids: Daylilies with 4 sets of chromosomes.
 Usually produces wider, heavier foliage and thick, sturdy stems.
 Flowers are larger with thicker petals, and colors are more intense.

 - Rebloomers: Plants bloom heaviest during the listed, flowering time and then sporadically during the rest of the season.

 'Siloam Tiny Tim' Characteristics